craftcms/docs/docs/commerce/3.x/dev/controller-actions.md

 `email` | Email address of the person responsible for payment, which must match the email address on the order.
 Required if the order being paid is not the active cart.
 `registerUserOnOrderComplete` | Whether the customer should have an account created on order completion.
 `paymentCurrency` | ISO code of a configured [payment currency](../payment-currencies.md) to be used for the payment.
+`paymentAmount` | Hashed payment amount, expressed in the cart’s `paymentCurrency`, available only if [partial payments](../making-payments.md#checkout-with-partial-payment) are allowed.
 `gatewayId` | The payment gateway ID to be used for payment.
 `paymentSourceId` | The ID for a payment source that should be used for payment.
 `savePaymentSource` | Whether to save card information as a payment source.
 (Gateway must support payment sources.)